 Some former slaves also became quite wealthy.
-In some respects, they were better placed for success than ordinary citizens: if they had been slaves in the household of a wealth family they had contacts who could invest in their businesses, or lend them money on good terms; and often they received sizeable inheritances when their former masters died.
+In some respects, they were better placed for success than ordinary citizens: if they had been slaves in the household of a wealth family they had contacts who could invest in their businesses, or lend them money on good terms; and often they received sizable inheritances when their former masters died.

 Traders and craftsmen

-Early Rome was not a major centre of international trade, such as Athens, Syracuse or Carthage, or indeed some of the wealthier Etruscan cities to its north.
+Early Rome was not a major center of international trade, such as Athens, Syracuse or Carthage, or indeed some of the wealthier Etruscan cities to its north.
 In economic terms it was essentially a local market town, trading in local produce.
-Nevertheless, from an early date it was larger than many of its neighbours, and our sources mention wealthy merchants (who attracted the ire of their fellow-citizens by selling grain at high prices in hard times – a traditional lament in pre-industrial societies).
+Nevertheless, from an early date it was larger than many of its neighbors, and our sources mention wealthy merchants (who attracted the ire of their fellow-citizens by selling grain at high prices in hard times – a traditional lament in pre-industrial societies).
 Even the richer merchants, however, were not accepted as equals by the landowning class which ruled Rome.
 They could join the equestrian class (see below), but without land there was no hope of them joining the senate.

 The landowning class